pedrocast7/OpenPose_pipeline_TCC/README.md

-# OpenPose_pipeline_TCC
+# OpenPose pipeline TCC
-Repository for the OpenPose pipeline tracking
+Repository for the OpenPose pipeline in order to maintain the tracking of the code's current versions